MarkZH/vintagebackup/wiki/backup.md

 There is a trade-off.
 Smaller values of `--hard-link-count` will cause each backup to take more space.
-Larger values will make each back up (and backup deletion) take a longer time to complete.
+Larger values will result in fewer independent copies of data at the backup location (and, on some systems, make each back up and deletion take a longer time to complete).

+If the `--free-up` option is being used, check the logs after a backup to see how much space the backup took.
+If the space taken by the backup is larger than the `--free-up` parameter, either increase the `--hard-link-count` parameter (to create more hard links and shrink the backup size) or increase the `--free-up` paramter to keep more space free.

 Technical detail: this parameter specifies an average since files will be randomly chosen for copying based on a probability calculated from this parameter.
 If the user adds the parameter `--hard-link-count N`, where $N$ is some positive number, the probability of copying an unchanged file is $1/(N + 1)$.